Monitoring and observing

 It is difficult and expensive to monitor our fisheries as offences usually happen at sea.
 New Zealand has over 4 million square kilometres of ocean which makes it very difficult to cover.
-Despite this, every year MPI conducts several hundred at-sea inspections to help preserve and protect our fisheries for future generations.
+Despite this, every year we conduct several hundred at-sea inspections to help preserve and protect our fisheries for future generations.

-New technology is transforming how MPI monitors fishing activity.
+New technology is transforming how we monitor fishing activity.
 We’re developing a new digital system for tracking, monitoring, and reporting of commercial fishing.

 Fishery officers and honorary fishery officers carry out tens of thousands of recreational fishing inspections each year.
 Most of these inspections are conducted on land at beaches, launching ramps and marinas.